Dave2ooo/oebb-monitor/README.md

 ## Overview
 This ÖBB monitor is basically a webpage which fetches data from [Scotty](https://fahrplan.oebb.at/bin/query.exe/en?) and displays it nicely.
 Unfortunately, it's not that easy.
 In order to fetch the data you need to have a CORS server running.
 This CORS server will be running on the Homeassistant server.
-Now, you only have to ask the CORS server to give you the desired data.

  ## Installation